 In Hartwick’s Clark Nursing Simulation Lab, you’ll be called on to rush to the aid of “Mr. Shapiro,” a mannequin programmed to simulate a variety of cardiac symptoms.
 He and other lifelike patients are part of your Hartwick head-start on the 834 clinical hours of practice you’ll need to complete your practical education.
 You’ll have opportunities for professional development, including the annual O’Connor Chair Lecture, featuring talks from top leaders in Nursing and related fields.

 Hartwick’s distinctive January Term courses will give you other extraordinary opportunities to develop your insights and skills, whether you’re traveling abroad for our Transcultural Nursing course or diving into our Rural Nursing course closer to campus.

 Your final semester will be time for your Independent Practicum, giving you the chance to focus on the care you’re passionate about giving, whether it’s in pediatrics, ICU, psychiatric nursing, or geriatrics.
-You’ll shadow a nurse preceptor, getting further hands-on training and insights, and maybe even get a job offer!
-With a NCLEX pass rate of over 90 percent and impressive digital resumes, Hartwick nurses really stand out.
+You’ll do hands on care with a nurse preceptor, getting further hands-on training and insights, and maybe even get a job offer!
+With a NCLEX certification and impressive digital resumes, Hartwick nurses really stand out.